kmadel/echo-api/README.md

 ## Other Credentials

-Other credentials are located in `api/nest/.credentials.json` and `api/hue/.credentials.json`.
-Your Nest credentials are the same ones you use to log in to the app, and the username for Hue is explained above (in "Prerequisites").
+Other credentials are located in `api/itunes/.credentials.json`.

 ## Running the App